mymayank29/Trucker/README.md

-This is Readme for trucker project
+This is Readme for trucker project.